All Products

 • Column Format Validation:

-• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness description.
+• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness.

 • Content Recognition Form: You can select Recognition Expression, Regular Expression, String Matching (%), Starts With, Contains, Ends With.
-The expression is used to match data that meets the rules.
+The expression is used to match data that conforms to the rules.

-• Content Recognition Form-String Matching (%): Standard like expression, using % to represent a wildcard character.
-For example, to match data that starts with 'a', enter 'a%'.
+• Content Recognition Form-String Matching (%): Standard like expression, using % as a wildcard character.
+For example, to match data starting with 'a', enter a%.

 • Column Length Validation:

-• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness description.
+• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness.

-• Field Length: Used for field length validity validation, supporting Enumeration or Range settings.
-Example of validation by selecting enumeration values: comparing 3, 6, 9, the generated validation SQL is x in (3, 6, 9).
+• Field Length: Used for field length validation.
+You can set this to an Enumeration or a Range.
+Example of enumeration value validation: To compare against 3, 6, and 9, the generated validation SQL statement is x in (3, 6, 9).

 • Column Value Domain Validation:

-• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness description.
+• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness.

-• Value Domain Type: Select based on actual business needs.
+• Value Domain Type: Select according to your actual business needs.

-• Timestamp: Used to validate the validity of timestamps, ensuring that the validation field is of timestamp type (timestamp).
+• Timestamp: Used for timestamp validity validation.
+You need to ensure that the validation field is a timestamp type (timestamp).

-• Customize: Used to validate multiple formats and supports the use of functions.
-The content filled in will be directly executed on the data source.
+• Custom: Used for validating multiple formats, also supporting the use of functions.
+The content you enter will be directly sent to the data source for execution.

-You need to set the Value Domain Range, supporting Enumeration or Range settings.
+You need to set Value Domain Range, supporting Enumeration or Range settings.

-Example of validation by selecting enumeration values: comparing 3, 6, 9, the generated validation SQL is x in (3, 6, 9).
+Example of enumeration value validation: To compare against 3, 6, and 9, the generated validation SQL statement is x in (3, 6, 9).

 Note

-• The field format when customizing, such as 10 and "10", may differ when executed on different data sources.
+• When using custom field formats, examples such as 10 and "10" may behave differently in different data sources.

-• You need to ensure that the functions used are valid on the data source being validated.
+• You need to ensure that the functions you use are valid in the data source where the quality check is performed.

 • Reference Table Validation:

-• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness description.
+• Validation Field, Validation Table Data Filtering: For more information, see Completeness/Uniqueness.

 • Data Source Type: Select the data source type.